gauravinthevalley/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 .. _mx-requirements:

 #.
 Be registered in the |SAT|, with a valid |RFC|.
 #.
-Have a `Certificate of Digital Seal <https://www.gob.mx/sat/acciones-y-programas/
+Have a `Certificado de Sello Digital / Digital Seal Certificate <https://www.gob.mx/sat/acciones-y-programas/
    certificado-de-sello-digital>`_ (CSD).
 #.
 Choose a PAC (Proveedor Autorizado de Certificación / Authorized Certification Provider).
    Currently, Odoo works with the following |PAC|\s: `Solución Factible